Agbang Conventual Priory: Later history

 In 1992, the Monastery of the Incarnation was raised to the status of a simple priory.
 Frère Boniface, by then ordained to the priesthood, became the community's first prior.

 In 2004, the monastery was raised to the status of a conventual priory.
+On August 8, 2016, the monastery was raised to the status of Abbey, with Fr.
+Romain Botta elected as its first Abbot several days later.